tbarron-xyz/bsky-monitor/README.md

 ## Purpose

-This project monitors Bluesky posts in real-time, analyzes sentiment related to S&P 500 companies, extracts trending topics, and generates AI-powered "newspapers" with articles and accompanying images.
-It provides insights into public sentiment and discussions around major corporations and financial markets.
+This project monitors Bluesky posts in real-time, and generates AI-powered "newspapers" with articles and accompanying images.
+It provides insights into public sentiment and discussions.

 Key features:
 - Real-time monitoring of Bluesky posts using TinyJetstream
-- Sentiment analysis for mentions of S&P 500 companies
-- AI-powered summarization and trend extraction using OpenAI GPT
 - Automated generation of news articles and images
 - Redis-based data storage for mentions, sentiment scores, and generated content
 - API endpoints for retrieving sentiment data and trends